5 The spiritual reunion

-By exaltation you can be raised in the spiritual world and then you will experience that God is the universal spirit who, in the unformed primeval state, presents itself to you as an endless sea of pure light and warmth.
-Conversely, God also, in the formed state, in the form of a spiritual figure, can reveal himselve to you personally.
-In this spiritual figure, which is God's holy spirit, the divine spirit is immediately expressed as a person.
+By ecstasy you can be raised in the spiritual world and then you will experience that God is the universal spirit who, in the unformed primeval state, presents itself to you as an endless sea of pure light and warmth.
+Conversely, God also, in the formed state, in the form of a spirit form, can reveal himselve to you personally.
+In this spirit form, which is God's holy spirit, the divine spirit is immediately expressed as a person.
 This holy spirit has been with us on earth with the name Jesus.

-In this formed state you can experience that God is your 'father mother', that you were spiritually born of your divine parents and that you are essentially their god-child; that the very essence of the 'deity' is the family as both divine parents and their god-child; and that all mankind as God's children is in fact God's family.
+In this formed state you can experience that God is your 'father mother', that you are spiritually born of your divine parents and that you are essentially their godchild; that the very essence of the 'deity' is the family as both divine parents and their god-child; and that all mankind as God's children is in fact God's family.